smitmartijn/networkinsight-cookbook/manuscript/ch-public-cloud.md

 I'm pleasantly surprised by Microsoft in this case.
 Azure is a lot more network & security admin friendly then AWS is.
 It has a bunch of tools that are similar to what AWS but Azure certainly offers more elaborate and extensive tools.
 Here's a list of the most useful ones:

+#### Security Center
--   **Security Center**: advises on the 'secureness' of security rules.
+Advises on the 'secureness' of security rules.
 For example, it detects and alerts on 'allow any any' rules.

+#### Network Watcher
--   **Network Watcher**: this is a suite of tools, such as:
+This is a suite of tools, such as:

 - **Packet capture**: start a capture of all network traffic and dump the logs in a storage account.
 No destination VM is needed, like with AWS, and there are options to filter the traffic based on IP source, destination, protocol, and ports.

 - **IP flow verify**: simulates whether a given network flow (you can input the IP source, destination, protocol, and port) will be allowed through the security policies.
 It'll display the exact security rule that is allowing or blocking the flow.

 - **VPN troubleshoot**: does several health checks on a VPN connection and displays a possible cause for the VPN tunnel or the connectivity going over it being down.

 - **Traffic Analysis**: this comes close to what Network Insight does.
 Reports will be generated on the NSG flow logs (see below), which contains statistics like; top talkers, geographic traffic distribution, VPN utilization, and some cool network topology diagrams.

--   **Network Security Group Flow logs**: this will log all traffic going over the NSG to a storage account.
+#### Network Security Group Flow Logs
+This will log all traffic going over the NSG to a storage account.
 It's stored in a similar fashion as AWS, as in security rule hit logs.

+#### Virtual Network Tap (vTAP)
--   **Virtual Network Tap (vTAP)**: tech preview of distributed port mirroring for virtual networks.
+Tech preview of distributed port mirroring for virtual networks.
 The traffic will be sent to a third-party appliance (Gigamon, Flowmon, Ixia, etc.) for analysis.

 Although the network & security troubleshooting tooling is relatively complete, these are still point solutions for Azure.
 If your organization hosts everything on Azure, you can definitely get away with it.
 But chances are that not everything is there and there are hybrid applications.
 That's when you need a solution like Network Insight to not have to jump between interfaces and look at your entire network as a whole.
 Anyway, let's see how that looks!